Bachelor of Environmental Science/Bachelor of Marine Science and Management

 Graduates are eligible for membership of the Environment Institute of Australia and New Zealand.

 Students have the opportunity to undertake an eight-week industry internship during their studies for practical experience to supplement the theory components of the course.
+Interns can work with organisations across the environmental science spectrum including local, state or federal government agencies; private consultancies; or business enterprises in Australia or overseas.

 Major areas of study